Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 Think doubly hard if you’re a small business owner or contractor.

-To mix my metaphors – show some love to your golden goose, and throw out any rotten apples.
+To mix my metaphors – show some love to your golden geese, and throw out any rotten apples.

 Revisit every expense

-Zero-based budgeting is all the rage in racier boardrooms.
-It entails going through every expense a company has at the start of each period, and justifying or rejecting its continued existence.
+Zero-based budgeting is all the rage in boardrooms.
+It entails going through every expense a company has at the start of each period, and justifying its continued existence.

 Purge!
 Purge it all!